 By siding with Prime Minister Michael Manley and by singing songs of a political tone Marley angered some Jamaicans.
 After surviving an assassination attempt in December he fled to London until the following year.
 When Marley returned to Jamaica in 1978, he performed in the One Love Peace Concert, seeking to improve existing political conflicts.
 During this show Marley orchestrated a handshake between political opponents Manley and Edward Seaga, a highly symbolic moment.
 Marley's activism extended beyond Jamaica, and people from developing nations around the world found hope in his music.

 The group's concerts in the late 1970s attracted enormous crowds in West Africa, Latin America, in Europe and the United States.
-In 1980 Bob Marley & the Wailers had the honor of performing at the independence ceremony when Rhodesia became Zimbabwe.
+In 1980 Bob Marley & the Wailers performed at the independence ceremony when Rhodesia became Zimbabwe.
 His music became closely associated with the movement toward Black political independence that was then prominent in several African and South American countries.
 The first global pop star to emerge from a developing nation.

-Bob Marley died May 11th 1981 in Miami, Fl. at the age of 36 from cancer that began in his toe and spread throughout his body.
+Bob Marley, whose name more than anyone represents reggae musics tenets of Rastafarianism, and the struggle of the economically and politically oppressed died May 11th 1981.
+He died in Miami, Fl. at the age of 36 from cancer that began in his toe and spread throughout his body.
 The Jamaican government held a national funeral honoring his memory.
 He was inducted into the Rock and Roll Hall of Fame in 1994.

 ACSAP Biographical Dictionary

 R. R. Bowker Co., Copyright 1980